wp-plugins/fetch-tweets/readme.txt

 * Added the ability to create a rule by home timeline.
 * Added the geometry coordinate picker field for the search tweet type.
 * Renewed the positions of meta boxes in the rule definition page.
-* (Breaking changes) Changed the internal options structure.
+* (Breaking change) Changed the internal options structure.
 Accordingly, options of custom templates may be affected.
-* (Breaking changes) Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v3.0.2b.
+* (Breaking change) Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v3.0.2b.
 Accordingly, setting pages of custom templates may be affected.

 = 1.3.5.1 - 03/06/2014 =
 * Fixed a bug that caused a fatal error when newly connecting to Twitter introduced since v1.3.5.